The Definitive Guide

 Simply put training matters, and it can help prevent phishing attacks, but it’s just one component of an effective anti-phishing program.

 Despite the existence of perimeter defenses, spam filters, and ongoing employee education programs, phishing attacks remaining the leading cause of data breaches.
-Whether an attack comes via email, the web, or a network, Area 1 Security’s cloud-based solution uses various tools and techniques, including globally-distributed attack sensors, and a comprehensive suite of analytics to identify and preempt phishing attacks in their infancy.
-And while many mass-market solutions cannot detect low-volume, highly targeted attacks spear phishing schemes often exact the most damage.
-Area 1 Security’s solution preemptive measures to thwart phishing against all attack vectors – including highly sophisticated spear phishing.
+Whether an attack comes via email, the web, social, or network vectors, Area 1 Security’s cloud-native solution uses various tools and techniques, including globally-distributed attack sensors, and a comprehensive suite of analytics to identify and preempt phishing attacks in their infancy.
+And while many mass-market solutions cannot detect low-volume, highly targeted attacks Business Email Compromise schemes often exact the most financial damage.
+Area 1 Security’s solution preemptive measures to thwart phishing against all attack vectors – including highly sophisticated BEC.